HL7/fhir-qi-core/input/pages/index.md

 QI-Core classes and attributes are the most relevant to the broader QI community, lying in the intersection of clinical quality measures (CQM) and CDS, thus providing a common foundation for reusability.
 To the extent possible, QI-Core derives content from USCore profiles and extensions.
-The expectation is that QI-Core will continue to grow over time as USCore grows, and by incorporating needed extensions with broad applicability.
+The expectation is that QI-Core will continue to grow over time as USCore grows by incorporating needed extensions with broad applicability.
 There may also be further extensions and coordinated  profiles in specific domains beyond QI-Core, e.g., radiology-specific profiles.
 The CQI and CDS Work Groups coordinate with HL7 Work Groups that manage specific FHIR resources to align definitions and value sets that include concepts required for CDS and retrospective CQM use cases.
 When additional classes and attributes are needed for